fabriziosalmi/webtek/freeundergroundteknoradio/lineup.md

 # [Free Underground Tekno Radio](https://www.facebook.com/Free.Underground.Tekno.Radio/) line up @ [WebTeK XVII](https://www.facebook.com/events/473975483781586)

-- If you already reserved your slot you will receive Free Underground Tekno Radio stream key for Facebook page some days before the event
+- If you already reserved your slot you will receive Free Underground Tekno Radio stream key for Facebook page very soon
-- If you still need support to setup and play I'll help of course, happy to make everything works as expected ([mail me](fabrizio.salmi@gmail.com), [PM me on Telegram/whatsapp](+393409727857) or DM me on [FB](https://www.facebook.com/streaming.teknival/)/[Instagram](https://www.instagram.com/fab_spaceinvaders/)
+- If you need tech support I can help then ([mail me](fabrizio.salmi@gmail.com), [PM me on Telegram/Whatsapp](+393409727857) or DM me on [FB](https://www.facebook.com/streaming.teknival/)/[Instagram](https://www.instagram.com/fab_spaceinvaders/)
-- If you scared about copyright issues (some records are protected by distributors ofc) you will receive a stream key for Periscope/Twitter which should works better that way
+- If you scared about copyright issues You will receive a stream key for Twitter (Periscope) which should works with no "mute block"
-- I will boost audience for some sessions using restream.io pro account (due to multiple-platform stream sessions at the same time), this is completely transparent you don't need to do anything as performer /streamer
+- Some sessions will be boosted using restream.io PRO account (same session will be shared to multiple platforms: YouTube/FB/Twitter)

 All stream sessions will be shared to the following spaces: